Accelerated Programs and Partnerships

 The Master of Public Health attracts individuals who want to serve as leaders in promoting and protecting public health and safety through education, service, and the application of evidence-based science.

-The MPH embraces the core values of Westminster College: impassioned teaching and active learning, respect for diverse people and perspectives, collaboration and teamwork, personal and social responsibility, college-wide excellence, and high ethical standards.
+The Accelerated Master of Public Health program embraces the core values of Westminster University: impassioned teaching and active learning, respect for diverse people and perspectives, collaboration and teamwork, personal and social responsibility, university-wide excellence, and high ethical standards.

-The program also offers a MPH degree with a Graduate Certificate in Public Health (Cert.PH) that is taught in a format adapted to working professionals.
-The MPH program is accredited by the Council on Education for Public Health.
+The program also offers a Master of Public Health degree with a Graduate Certificate in Public Health (Cert.PH) that is taught in a format adapted to working professionals.

-Since the MPH program is designed to be completed in one calendar year (fall, spring, and summer semesters), it can be easily integrated with an undergraduate public health major so that students can earn both a bachelor’s and a master’s in public health in five years.
+Because the Accelerated Master of Public Health program is designed to be completed in 1 calendar year (fall, spring, and summer semesters), it can be easily integrated with an undergraduate public health major so that students can earn both a bachelor’s and a master’s in public health in 5 years.

-The MPH program is accredited by the Council on Education for Public Health (CEPH).
+The Master of Public Health program is accredited by the Council on Education for Public Health (CEPH).

 Law School Early Assurance Programs